 - Make sure your deworming program is up to date, as parasites affect hair coat and quality.
 It’s no longer recommended practice to cycle through deworming brands.
 Instead, pair a fecal egg count program with targeted dewormers for a more specific worm treatment plan.
 Your vet can help you cover all of the bases.

 - Is your horse missing a key nutrient?
 Good nutrition works from the inside out, manifesting in a healthy, shiny coat.
 Omega-3 fatty acids are great to use to boost hair coats.
 The best fats for horses have stabilized flaxseed, chia, or fish oil.
 Corn oil has shine-boosting properties but is much too high in Omega-6 fatty acids.
 Ridiculously high.

 More tips for helping your horse shed

 - Give your horse more turnout!
-This helps that daylight magic trigger your horse to shed, and your horse can do some rolling around on his own.
+This helps that daylight magic triggers your horse to shed, and your horse can roll around on his own.
 A sandy spot is a perfect location for your horse to curry himself.

 - Exercise your horse!
 This will stimulate circulation and coat health.
 And if you ride fast enough, the wind can help shed, too.